kromg/nagios-plugins/README.md

         - IO::Socket::SSL::Utils

-        - LWP::UserAgen (TODO: make this optional if no proxy is required)
+        - LWP::UserAgent (TODO: make this optional if no proxy is required)

         - Monitoring::Plugin